• Skip to primary navigation

 Adding fresh basil, as well as the infused simple syrup, is key for a truly delicious basil flavor.

-Casamigos Tequila is my favorite to use since it has a slight vanilla note that makes it really smooth and balanced.
-When you can really taste the tequila (like in a Tequila Soda), I like to use a really great tasting tequila!
+Casamigos Tequila is great to use due to the slight vanilla note that makes it a little more interesting.
+When you can really taste the tequila (like in a Tequila Soda), I like to use more of a great-tasting traditional tequila!

 And although the basil gives this drink flavor, it’s a very tequila forward.
 I used Orange Bitters to add just a touch more citrus.
 I just love the way bitters finish off a drink.